 Congratulations to Conner Hoelzel and Nicole Famularo, winners of the Department of Chemistry Student Leadership Award and Student Service Award respectively.

-Three Penn State chemistry students have been awarded National Science Foundation (NSF) Graduate Research Fellowships!
-Katherine Marak, Megan Steves, and Sylvia Bintrim are recipients of the fellowship.
-Two additional students, Catherine Douds and Albanie Hendrickson-Stives, received honorable mentions from the NSF.
+Katherine Marak, Megan Steves, and Sylvia Bintrim are recipients of the NSF Graduate Research Fellowships.
+Two additional students, Catherine Douds and Albanie Hendrickson-Stives, received honorable mentions.

 Graduate students are invited to apply for Department research awards which are to recognize research accomplishments, publications and talks.
 The awards are recommended to be used to assist students with travel for scientific/educational purposes.